 Although the TRAWFA was drafted by a bipartisan team and passed with an overwhelming majority in the House of Representatives, it never even made it to the floor for a debate and vote in the Senate.
 How could this happen?

 There are many factors that could have come into play here.
-One of the most influential factors is likely that 2024 is an election year—and, historically, it is difficult to get any bills passed during an election year due to overall uncertainty.
-Neither the Democratic or Republican parties want to give the other side any kind of chance to claim the bill passing as their own “victory,” so the bill has essentially been tabled until at least after this year’s presidential election.
+One of the most influential factors is likely that 2024 is an election year and, historically, it is difficult to get any bills passed during an election year due to overall uncertainty.

 Of course, this isn’t to say that TRAWFA will never make it to a vote in the Senate.
 There’s a decent chance that it will come to a vote sometime in 2025, although it’s probably a safer bet to assume that the vote will not happen until after the mid-term elections in 2026.
-Only time will tell what the outcome of this vote will be, as plenty could change between now and then.
-Still, it’s important for taxpayers who may be affected by the expiration of certain provisions in the Tax Cuts and Jobs Act to prepare for either scenario.
+Still, it’s important for taxpayers who may be affected by the expiration of certain provisions in the TCJA to prepare for either scenario.

 What Does This Mean for Future Tax Planning?